 There’s a word and character counter hidden away in the circled-i icon or in the overflow menu.
 The Windows, Linux, and web variants all agree on the same word count for the same notes.
 However, iOS and macOS both have their own unique way of counting that offsets its count from the three other platforms by a couple of words per 1000 words or so.
 The Windows app also is off by one character on the character count compared to the other apps except.
 The iOS variant doesn’t have a character count at all, only a word count.
 It would seem counting is hard.

 You’ve some limited ability to publish a note on Simplenote.
 Published notes support Markdown, and both formatting styles will be presented as a paper-sheet-width sized note on a plain page.
 When you publish a note, you’re given a read-only link to the note that you can share with others on the web.

 The sharing is limited to link-only audience, as search engines are excluded from indexing shared notes.
 Notes may still show up in some search engines like Google with a notice saying they can’t show a preview of the page, but indicate that the page otherwise does match the search query.

 The published note page doesn’t contain any OpenGraph Protocol or other metadata to enable detailed previews of the link when shared to social media networks and other link sharing platforms.

-Other than your own note, the published page only contains a discrete notice at the bottom saying the note was “Published with Simplenote.”
-There is also no reference to the user’s account name or email address anywhere.
+Other than your note, the published page only contains a discrete notice at the bottom saying the note was “Published with Simplenote.”
+There’s also no reference to the user’s account name or email address anywhere.
 The publishing is done entirely anonymously, unless you say who you are in the note itself.
-There are no ads on your published pages yet, however the page markup indicates that there is intent to put ads on them at some point in the future.
+There are no ads on your published pages yet, however the page markup indicates that there’s intent to put ads on them at some point in the future.